imbcmdth/masala/README.md

 [gkatsev](https://github.com/gkatsev/): "I give no quotes.
 Except for money."

 ## Versions

+* `v1.2.0` The curried function now correctly tracks the arity of remaining arguments and makes available the remaining options-object keys in `function.options`.
+In other words, the number of arguments and options remaining before the original function will be executed is `function.length + function.options.length`.

+* `v1.1.1` The first argument now requires a 'plain object' (in jQuery parlance) ie. just `{}` or `Object.create(null)`

 * `v1.1.0` Added support for standard currying of remaining function arguments